natalieagus/50002/docs/Labs/lab4.md

 1. Supply `slow_clock` signal (from `counter`) to the `.clk` port of `simple_fsm`, OR
 2. Add `slow_clock` signal as `input` to the `simple_fsm` and perform transition or modification of ANY `dff` ONLY if `slow_clock` is 1

-We will present BOTH ways to you and the pros and cons for each.
+We will present BOTH ways to you and the pros and cons of each.

 #### Method 1: use `slow_clock` as `.clk`